Performance-based budgeting: PBB in Higher Education

-The application of Performance Based Budgeting in U.S. Institutions of Higher Education provides incentives for colleges to enroll students and thus provide access to postsecondary education.
-Performance-based budgeting is an approach in which funding for an institution “depends on performing in certain ways and meeting certain expectations”.
-“Historically, many colleges have received state funding based on how many full-time equivalent students are enrolled at the beginning of the semester”.
-Thirty states have a funding formula in place that allocates some amount of funding based on performance indicators such as course completion, time to degree, transfer rates, the number of degrees awarded, or the number of low-income and minority graduates”.
+The application of Performance Based Budgeting in U.S. institutions of higher education provides incentives for colleges to enrol students and thus provide access to post-secondary education.
+Performance-based budgeting is an approach in which funding for an institution "depends on performing in certain ways and meeting certain expectations".
+"Historically, many colleges have received state funding based on how many full-time equivalent students are enrolled at the beginning of the semester".
+Thirty states have a funding formula in place that allocates some amount of funding based on performance indicators such as course completion, time to degree, transfer rates, the number of degrees awarded, or the number of low-income and minority graduates".